Members Board – composition and current members

 He is now actively seeking Non-Executive Director positions and providing governance training and consultancy services in Guernsey.

 Fraser trained with Milne, Craig and Corson in Paisley and qualified as a CA in 1994 then relocated to Guernsey in 1995 to work for PKF specialising in the audit of financial services clients.
 He left in 2005 and worked as an Assistant Director at Aon Captive Insurance Services for 3 years before joining Northern Trust as a Senior Relationship Manager developing the strategic relationship for a wide variety of clients with open-ended and closed-ended funds in the traditional, alternative asset and property fund sectors.

-During his 25 years in Guernsey, Fraser was also Treasurer of the Guernsey Society of Chartered & Certified Accountants for 12 years and formed part of its Executive Committee to promote the accountancy profession on the island and act as a voice for industry.”
+Fraser was also Treasurer of the Guernsey Society of Chartered & Certified Accountants for 12 years and formed part of its Executive Committee to promote the accountancy profession on the island and act as a voice for industry.

 KAREN MCBRIDE CA

 Karen has been with JC since 2013, although this includes the short spell in industry, first of all progressing to Audit Senior Manager with a client facing role.
 Karen has since moved into an Operational role within the firm and leads the operations for the Audit Business Line, alongside Graham Marjoribanks, Head of Audit.
 A key part of her role is ensuring operational processes and controls are effective, and that the right reporting and people are in place to maximise operational efficiency, manage risk and meet growth objectives.